William L. Finley National Wildlife Refuge provides a wide array

 Auto Tour Route

-Hunting (updated August 19, 2012)
+Hunting (updated August 7, 2013)

-Persons possessing, transporting, or carrying firearms on national wildlife refuges must comply with all provisions of State and local law.
+Persons possessing, transporting, or carrying firearms on National Wildlife Refuges must comply with all provisions of State and local law.
 Persons may only use (discharge) firearms in accordance with Refuge regulations.

 Fishing is allowed in designated areas on Muddy Creek from the beginning of the State trout season in April through October 31.